Itish2003/Cortex_Mentor/docs/architecture.md

     - `level2_synthesis.py`: The Level 2 agent queries both the private and public knowledge stores to synthesize higher-level insights and form expert opinions.
     - `level3_curation/corpus_curator.py`: The Corpus Curator agent is responsible for curating and populating the public MCP Knowledge Base in the background.

-## 7. Current Implemented Flow
+## 7. Current Operational Flow (Pipeline-based L1)

-This diagram shows the architecture that has been successfully implemented and tested so far.
-It follows an agent-centric model where ARQ tasks delegate work to specific, monolithic agent classes.
+This diagram shows the architecture that has been successfully implemented and tested.
+The Level 1 Comprehension is now handled by a modular Pipeline & Processor model, which processes raw events, persists insights, and triggers the Level 2 Synthesis.

 ```mermaid
 graph TD